 SMS is used today to help customers gain access to important information quickly.
 For businesses and their customers, SMS is a simple but effective communication tool that has been around for decades.

-Rich communication services (RCS) is next generation SMS and offers a huge leap in functionality for both business and customers.
+RCS is next-generation SMS and offers a huge leap in functionality for both business and customers.

 Here are our six most compelling reasons for businesses to adopt RCS business messaging: